embodied-music-lab/PraatGen/MASTER_PROMPT_CORE_v13.md

     # If this script is used in research or publication, disclose AI use
     # per your target journal's policy.
 Suggested language:
     #
-    #   "Acoustic analysis scripts were developed using the EML Praat
+    #   "Praat analysis scripts were developed using the EML Praat
     #    Assistant (Howell, Embodied Music Lab) with code generation
     #    by Claude 4.6 Extended Thinking (Anthropic).
 All scripts were
     #    reviewed, tested, and validated by [your name]."